 |SIZE||Approximately 60cm (vary in sizes)|

 Snake plants, sometimes called Mother-in-Law’s Tongue, are famous for its air-purifying properties.
-Because of the benefits it offers, it’s one of the most common houseplants on the island.
+Because of the benefits it offers, it’s one of the most common indoor plant on the island.

 In terms of maintenance, snake plants don’t require as much attention from its owners as most indoor plants.
 It’s a houseplant that thrives in warm temperatures and can survive even in low-light surroundings.